Una1n/TicketSupport/README.md

 ### Agent users: manage THEIR tickets

-Similar to regular users, agents see only tickets, and only their tickets, but "their" has different meaning - not that they created the tickets, but are assigned to them (by admin, more on that later).
+Similar to regular users, agents see only their tickets, but "their" has a different meaning - not that they created the tickets, but are assigned to them (by admin, more on that later).
 They can edit tickets and add comments.

 ### Admin users: manage everything